outaagunga/documentation/strategy-forex.md

 * Exit conditions override WALK → ACTIVE transitions

 ## edge protection (Structural Context Filter)
-* No new entries if price is within W × ATR of a prior session high/low or higher-timeframe level
+* No new entries if price is within W × ATR of a prior session high/low or higher-timeframe level, where W is reduced (e.g., 0.5 × ATR instead of 1 × ATR) to allow more trades

 var int state = 0   // 0=IDLE, 1=SQUEEZE, 2=ACTIVE, 3=WALK_LONG, 4=WALK_SHORT
 validSqueeze = [logic goes here]